skellis46/slipbox/somatics unlimited.md

 - by primary I mean a claim that is not attributed OR has come from the research being presented (vast % is simply an opinion in fact's clothing)
 - dig deeper into the kinds of claims I was looking for -- need clarity here -- see Hetty's comments

-## a note about cherry picking
+### a note about cherry picking

 My assumption is that we are all guilty of cherry-picking.
 We seek examples that confirm our beliefs or ideas and ignore examples that contradict or are contrary to these beliefs.
 I don't think we do this deliberately or consciously, but we do do it.
 Cherry picking is also known as the fallacy of incomplete evidence, and in science it is an epistemological characteristic of denialism.

 To this end, all examples I have included in this presentation were not cherry picked.
 Rather, I randomly selected 20 articles from the 272 and then worked my way down that selection.
 Result of not completing my analysis in time (and later -- after a conversation with my colleague Anna Pakes -- realising that a more rigorous corpus would be ideal for this kind of linguistic analysis).
 For example, the list of quote-claims I presented at the beginning were drawn -- one each -- from the first five randomly selected articles.
 Where an article did not include an example ...
 This process is to avoid claims that I have cherry picked examples, but also as an indication of how common the following observations are.

+Fortin (other examples and what they might tell us -- cf with the one above).
+So, although the Fortin article was selected at random I chose the following claim in my initial set of five to you today:

+> these [somatic] practices can refine bodily perceptions, which can contribute to improvement of technique, aid the development of expressive capacities and prevention of injuries. [@fortin-2009-experience p.50]

+When I could have presented the following:

+> Feldenkrais Method of somatic education allowed [them] to develop an internal authority which made them less vulnerable to the health impacts of the dominant dance discourse. [@fortin-2009-experience p.60]

+I have some issues with Fortin's methods, but at least this statement is grounded in evidence gained through an action-research process (working with undergraduate dance students).

+What I did not cherry pick were examples that contradicted my observations.
+I sought them out.
+Exception proving rule?
+Or the possibility of another way?

+### motivated reasoning

 You might (rightly) question my values here or attempt to understand what might be in it for me.
 What are the motivations for my reasoning?
 I can say I am worried.
 I worry for what this pattern might mean for our field -- a field that I am indebted to, that is fundamental to my practice (as artist-scholar) and that deeply nourishes how I participate in the world.

-- thinking about motivated reasoning --- but what other approaches might there be: cynical, caring, curiosity (approaches to how I understand my experience of reviewing these articles)
+- thinking about motivated reasoning (introduce it briefly -- example of female cigarette smokers?) --- but what other approaches might there be: cynical, caring, curiosity (approaches to how I understand my experience of reviewing these articles)

-What I did not cherry pick were examples that contradicted my observations.
-I sought them out.
-Exception proving rule?
-Or the possibility of another way?
+- benefit/effect -- out of context some sound very absurd.
+Some sound quite absurd in context. not wanting to shame. playfulness.

+- dissent: protect the dissenters. expressing dissent because a research field is only as strong as what it allows to be questioned.
+- indebted to Ginot -- but also to a lesser extent Nuding. colleagues at C-DaRE (shitting on my own doorstep) - in particular Hetty Blades and Teoma Naccarato for their support and/or enthusiasm for this work.
+Anna Pakes.
+Erin Brannigan

 ## some observations from this work